-The proposed access and circulation is found to be sufficient and will conform to the design standards outlined in Section 24-4200 and Section 27-6200.
+Staff finds that the proposed access and circulation is sufficient and will conform to the design standards outlined in Section 24-4200 and Section 27-6200, with the recommended conditions.

-Based on the preceding findings, the vehicular, pedestrian, and bicycle transportation facilities will serve the proposed subdivision, meet the findings required of Subtitle 24, and conform to the master plan and MPOT.
+Based on the preceding findings, the vehicular, pedestrian, and bicycle transportation facilities will serve the proposed subdivision, meet the findings required of Subtitle 24, and conform to the master plan and MPOT, with the recommended conditions.

-- 10. Public Facilities-This PPS was reviewed for conformance to the master plan, in accordance with Section 24-4104(b)(1) of the Subdivision Regulations.
+- 7. Public Facilities-This PPS was reviewed for conformance to the master plan, in accordance with Section 24-4104(b)(1) of the Subdivision Regulations.
 Chapter VII of the master plan, Public Facilities, establishes the following goals for public facilities within Subregion 5: - Needed public facilities are provided at locations that effectively and efficiently serve the existing and future population. - Schools operate at 100 percent of capacity or less to provide an effective, quality learning environment. - Priority is given to funding public facilities to support development in the Developing Tier policy area. - All new public facilities are constructed to LEED (Leadership in Energy Efficiency and Design) standards, or the equivalent and existing buildings will be retrofitted to make them energy efficient.

-The development will not impede achievement of any of the above-referenced goals.
-This PPS is subject to approved Certificate of Adequacy ADQ-2022-061, which established that, pursuant to adopted tests and standards, public safety facilities are adequate to serve the development.
+The proposed development will not impede achievement of any of the above-referenced goals.
+This PPS is subject to approved Certificate of Adequacy ADQ-2022-061, which established that, pursuant to adopted tests and standards, public safety facilities are adequate to serve the proposed development.
 In addition, in direct response to the above-referenced goal for schools, cluster capacity for Elementary, Middle, and High Schools remains below 100 percent, with the projected enrollment from the project included.
 The master plan does not propose any police, fire and emergency medical service facilities, schools, parks, or libraries on the subject property.
-As discussed in the findings below, the public facility analysis has determined that the studied facilities are adequate to serve the development.
+As discussed in the findings below, the public facility analysis has determined that the studied facilities are adequate to serve the proposed development.